Programmergg/NTK-CL/README.md

 ## 🧩 Overview
 This repository provides the official implementation for:

-**Parameter-Efficient Fine-Tuning for Continual Learning: A Neural Tangent Kernel Perspective** (arXiv:2407.17120).
+**Parameter-Efficient Fine-Tuning for Continual Learning: A Neural Tangent Kernel Perspective**.

 We study PEFT-CL via **Neural Tangent Kernel (NTK)** theory and introduce **NTK-CL**, a framework that:
 - avoids task-specific parameter storage,